Retro-inspired styling, airy and uplifting driving environment, huge boot, sliding doors

 Moving on.
 Despite that Caravelle-matching wheelbase the overhangs are smaller so the Buzz is about 200mm shorter overall.
 It’s also 30mm lower but about 60mm wider.
 But it’s a lot smaller inside – the body frame is thicker, which is great for torsional stiffness and refinement, but cuts into interior space.

 However, by SUV standards it’s massive.
 Where they have boots of around 600 litres, this musters 1,121 litres.
-Shame the three seats across the back are rather ordinary, even if the 60:40 split bench does slide and fold flat, while VW will offer a mattress to turn it into a pseudo-camper.
+Shame the three seats across the back are rather ordinary, even if the 60:40 split bench does slide and fold flat.
 But no seven-seat option.
 At least not yet.
 Click the Interior tab for more on practicality.

 How’s the driving environment?